 The heart of any graduate program is the quality of graduate student peers and the competency of the faculty and thesis supervision.
 Acadia's Master of Recreation students have developed a tradition of mutual support that challenges each student to do well.
 Acadia University also has a very active Graduate Student Association that provides continuous mutual support on a number of academic and other concerns.
-The Association is represented on the Acadia Senate and on other key decision-making committees on campus including the Senate Committee on Research and Graduate Students throughout the University.
+The Association is represented on the Acadia Senate and on other key decision-making committees on campus including the Senate Committee on Research and Graduate Studies.
+The Association also provides important academic support to undergraduate students throughout the University.